100-day Service Improvement Plan

 We know that many Canadians have faced difficulties accessing timely assistance from the CRA.
 Your experience with us is important, and we believe that every Canadian deserves easy access to the support they need, including timely assistance from our contact centre service representatives and reasonable processing times.

 Our 100-day Service Improvement Plan focuses on four key areas to strengthen services, improve access, and reduce delays.
-We are committed to delivering results for Canadians by December 11, 2025:
+We are committed to delivering results for Canadians by December 11, 2025 and beyond:

 We are currently answering millions of calls, and the demand across the country exceeds our capacity.
 We understand that this can lead to frustration and repeated calls, and are fully committed to improving this situation.
-To provide better service, we are increasing the number of service representatives available in our contact centres.
+To provide better service, we have increased the number of service representatives available in our contact centres.

 - Complete Since September 8, 2025, we extended term contracts and rehired more employees.
 These additional resources are helping us to better meet the demands for assistance and reduce wait times.